Gigaspaces/xap-docs/site/content/sbp/odbc-driver.markdown

 # ODBC-JDBC bridge

-- Download and install the ODBC-JDBC bridge from http://uda.openlinksw.com/odbc/st/odbc-jdbc-bridge-st.
+- Download and install the ODBC-JDBC bridge [from](http://uda.openlinksw.com/odbc).
 - Set the following environment variables in your system: